What is ChiLL?

 • Funeral Planning and How to Celebrate a Life

-• Getting on with your life after the death of a spouse
+• Getting on with your life after the Death of a Partner

-The emphasis throughout is a practical demonstration about how to access the resources, services and people that assist in these tasks.
+The emphasis throughout is about how to access the resources, services and people that assist in these tasks.

 The Seminar